SunshineMike/Cheatsheets-and-Scripts/README.md

-# Scripts
+# Cheats and Scripts
-All kind of scripts
+All kind of cheatsheets and scripts